0hStormy/0hStormy.github.io/legacy/assets/markdown/blog.md

 <hr>

 ## Stormy's Music Dump 1! - 5/28/24
 Alright guys, this is crazy but my music finally got approved by my distributer to be put on Spotify and the other ones.
-My music was suppost to release on the 20th but the distributer's moderation took forever to approve my Album.
+My music was suppose to release on the 20th but the distributer's moderation took forever to approve my Album.

 <img src="assets/markdown/blog/52824/Approved.png">